Potat0000/dn42-bot/README.md

 # Yet Another Telegram DN42 Bot

-The project is divided into two parts: server and proxy, which can be deployed separately and have independent `requirements.txt`.
+The project is divided into two parts: server and agent, which can be deployed separately and have independent `requirements.txt`.

 ## Server